 Developing Self Awareness

 It’s time to talk about developing self-awareness again.
+Without self-awareness we have no idea why we do what we do, what we want or what we need to change to have a fuller more rewarding, satisfying life.
 A number of you have said something like, “I get it—I need to be more self-aware but how do I go about doing it?”
 The question has a simple answer but it’s not that simple in its application.
 So let’s look at six things you can begin to do to help you enhance your self-awareness.

 2. Monitor your thinking.
 Are your thoughts predominately positive or negative?
 Are they “all over the place” or do you keep them in check?
 Do you think things through or make conclusions without examination of the facts.
 Do you sometimes “just know?”